KAIST-IS521/activity1-KSAlpha/README.md

 Unfortunately, this model is not able to express rule 2, 3 and 4 of [RFC4180][RFC4180].
 Three extra rules are added to address this:

-1. Even if `EOF` is reached without preceding `CRLF`, the algorithm will assume that `CRLF` exists at the end of the file.
+1. Even if `EOF` is reached without preceding `CRLF`, the algorithm assumes that `CRLF` exists at the end of the file.

    This handles rule 2 (i.e., optional `CRLF` ending of the last record).

-2. Optional header record will be ignored as it doesn't affect the output of the program (Also, there is no deterministic way to recover an intended MIME type using only a file).
+2. Optional header record is ignored as it doesn't affect the output of the program (Also, there is no deterministic way to recover an intended MIME type using only a file).

    This resolves rule 3 (i.e., optional header record recognized by MIME type definition in the beginning of the file).

-3. The number of fields in each record will be counted and compared after the FSM algorithm terminates with `Ok` state.
+3. Fields in each record are counted and compared after the FSM algorithm terminates with `Ok` state.

    This addresses rule 4 (i.e., one or more fields in each record and equal number of fields in each record).